penumbra23/peerko/README.md

 - `peers` - list connected peers
 - `req` - send a `MemberRequest` to connected peers to discover additional peers

+**NOTE**: if you don't see the neighbour peers, send a `req` command to get the list of peers from known peers

 ## Contribution

 If you want to contribute to this project, there are some additional features to be made: